 — Open your windows!
 I’m not going to hurt you.
 Look for yourselves.
 I’m on my own.

-Up till now Tancred had entertained himself by terrorising people but today he didn’t feel like doing this.
+Up until now Tancred had entertained himself by terrorizing people but today he didn’t feel like doing that.
 He put his backpack on again to go in search of a friendlier village.
 He walked for a long time, deep in thought, trying to imagine what new work he could do.
 Cabinetmaker?
 Painter?
 Fireman?
 Flautist?
-But none of those appealed.
+But none of these appealed.
 He even considered going back to being the wicked Tancred since he felt really comfortable in that role.

 He arrived at the village of Iznodheer.
 When the cockerel caught sight of him his wattle started shaking and he crowed, “Watch out!
 Tancred is back!” loud and clear to warn the village and then he ran to hide in the henhouse.
 The Iznodheers shut all their doors and windows super tight, sealed their chimneys and brought their animals indoors.
-Tancred felt the same unease from the day before, the same rapid beating of his heart but mixed with something else.
+Tancred felt the same unease of the day before, the same rapid beating of his heart, but this time mixed with something else.

 Something new.
-A taste of bile in his mouth.
+A bad taste in his mouth.

 “Open up!
 I won’t do any harm.
 Look for yourselves, I’m all on my own”.